-Issue Implications Sign-off Impact on Corporate Priorities Embracing Growth and Enabling Infrastructure Safe, Clean and Green Homes and Communities A Thriving Place Accepting the recommendations will materially improve the Council's ability to Cross Cutting Objectives utting Risk Management The risks to programme delivery are explored within the main body of the report.
-Director of Regeneration and Place
+Issue Implications Sign-off Impact on Corporate Priorities Corporate Priorities Embracing Growth and Enabling Infrastructure Safe, Clean and Green Homes and Communities A Thriving Place Accepting the recommendations will materially improve the Council's ability to achieve all four priorities.
+Cross Cutting Objectives The four cross-cutting objectives are: Heritage is Respected Health Inequalities are Addressed and Reduced Deprivation and Social Mobility is Improved Biodiversity and Environmental Sustainability is respected The report recommendation supports the achievement of the cross-cutting objectives.
+Director of Regeneration and Place Risk Management The first of programme domest, and employees